Music Industry + Technology

 Digital media’s rise over the past two decades has turned media production and consumption on their heads, resulting in new industry standards and operations.
 This course investigates the range of organizations and economic forces involved in digital media production, and their related business practices and policies.

-Courses in Music Business are taught by musicians and music professionals.
+Courses in Music Industry + Technology are taught by musicians and music professionals.
 The majority of our faculty teach in the degree programs at UArts.
 Our expert instructors are seasoned educators and dedicated artists who enjoy the opportunity to share their expertise and collaborate with the next generation of musicians and music professionals.